Regret-Free Reinforcement Learning for LTL Specifications: Preliminaries

-For a given MDP $\M$, maximal end components (MECs) are sub-MDPs which are probabilistically closed, that is, (1) there exists a positional policy under which one can travel between every pair of states within the end component with probability $1$, and (2) the end component cannot be exited under any positional policy.
-An MDP is called \emph{communicating} if it is comprised of only one MEC including every state.
-For an MDP $\M$, the underlying graph is denoted as $\chi_\M=(S,A,E)$, where $\chi_\M\subseteq S\times A\times S$ is defined such that $(s,a,s') \in E$ if and only if $T(s,a,s')>0$.
+A key concept for checking satisfaction of specifications is \emph{maximal end components} (MECs) of the MDP \cite{baier2008principles}.
+These components are sub-MDPs that are probabilistically closed, meaning that (1) there exists a positional policy under which the probability of reaching any state from any other state in the MEC is equal to one, and (2) the MEC cannot be exited under any positional policy.
+An MDP is said to be \emph{communicating} if it consists of a single MEC that includes all states.